Sunset Park Historic District: History

 "Sunset Park," a name submitted by Montrose Bain, circulation editor of the Wilmington Star, was the winning entry for a new 600 acre development just 3 mi south of downtown Wilmington along the Federal Point Road (Carolina Beach Road).
 The prize for his submission was $10.00.

 The Fidelity Trust & Development Company purchased the 600 acre tract on March 9, 1912.
 The original owner, T.F.
 Boyd of Hamlet, North Carolina, sold the land for $35,000.00.
 The Opening Sale of lots in Sunset Park to the public was originally Monday, September 16, 1912.
 The date was later postponed to Monday, October 7, 1912.

 Sunset Park was envisioned by the Fidelity Development & Investment Company as a high-class, planned community with views overlooking the Cape Fear River and picturesque Greenfield Lake.
-All the city conveniences and modern improvements would be guaranteed by FD&I. Street car service, electric lights, gas, sewers, sidewalks and tree-lined Macadam type roadways and plazas just to name a few.
-The neighborhood is said to be modeled after that of Ansley Park and Westland Estates in Atlanta, Georgia.
+All the city conveniences and modern improvements would be guaranteed by FD&I. These included street car service, electric lights, gas, sewers, sidewalks, and tree-lined macadam-type roadways and plazas.
+The neighborhood is said to be modeled after Ansley Park and Westland Estates in Atlanta, Georgia.

 Poem

-In the October 5, 1912 edition of The Evening Dispatch was a pen drawing bird's eye view over Sunset Park along with a poem singing its praises.
+In the October 5, 1912 edition of The Evening Dispatch was a pen drawing of a bird's-eye view over Sunset Park, along with a poem singing its praises.